 - healthy – there’s no added sugar and using unpeeled apples adds more fibre to your day!

 - cost effective – this recipe makes 4-6 cups (depending on whether you add the second fruit).
-Stock up on apples when they’re on sale!
+Stock up on apples when they’re on sale or at the orchard!

 - insanely good – I like to eat the apple cinnamon and peach flavours while they’re warm.
 It’s basically dessert.